sajedian/travel-weather/README.md

 #### Provide API Keys:
 [Sign up for a Google Maps API Key](https://developers.google.com/places/ios-sdk/get-api-key)
-<p>Add a file called Constants.swift (or whatever you'd like to call it), with the following constants:</p>
+<p>Add a file called Constants.swift (or if you call it something else make sure to add it to .gitignore), with the following constants:</p>

 ```Swift
 let darkSkyAPIKey = "your_key_here"